 Here are some ‘bigger picture’ tips to see you through to success:

 Goals are what take us forward in life.
-That's why it is very crucial that you realise the significance and importance of goal-setting and apply this to your language learning.
+That's why it's crucial that you realise the significance and importance of goal-setting and apply this to your language learning.

 By knowing what you are trying to achieve, you know where you should focus and how you can reach your goals.

-Start with a small goal, and reward yourself once you reach it.
+Start with a small Chinese listening practice goal, and reward yourself once you reach it.

 For example, why not try listening to a podcast for 10 minutes every day, or having a short conversation with a native Chinese speaker each day?

 If you have a higher skill level, you can make your goal harder to achieve.
 Have you ever thought of having a “No English Day”, where you only use Mandarin to communicate with people?

 By implementing short-term goals like this thoroughly, you'll see huge progress in your listening and speaking skills in a short period of time.

 Don’t Translate When You Listen To Chinese

 Translating words, sentences, or even grammar to your native language or a language you are more familiar with is a common thing to do while you are learning Chinese.